ValRudyka/pizza-ordering-app/README.md

+# About project

+This is a pizza ordering app, where you can order pizza without creating accounts.
+You just enter your name, then you can order

+as many pizza as you can afford.
+There is no problem if you suddenly close the app, open again and see that your data is still here.

+However, don't logout, because you will really lose all your orders.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.